desec-io/desec-ns/README.md

 2. Set sensitive information and network topology using environment variables or an `.env` file.
 You need (you can use the `env` file as a template):
     - network
-      - `DESECSLAVE_IPV6_SUBNET`: IPv6 net, ideally /80
+      - `DESEC_NS_IPV6_SUBNET`: IPv6 net, ideally /80
-      - `DESECSLAVE_IPV6_ADDRESS`: IPv6 address of frontend container
+      - `DESEC_NS_IPV6_ADDRESS`: IPv6 address of frontend container
     - ns-related
-      - `DESECSLAVE_NS_APIKEY`: `ns` API key needed for replication operations
+      - `DESEC_NS_APIKEY`: `ns` API key needed for replication operations
-      - `DESECSLAVE_CARBONSERVER`: pdns `carbon-server` setting (optional)
+      - `DESEC_NS_CARBONSERVER`: pdns `carbon-server` setting (optional)
-      - `DESECSLAVE_CARBONOURNAME`: pdns `carbon-ourname` setting (optional)
+      - `DESEC_NS_CARBONOURNAME`: pdns `carbon-ourname` setting (optional)
     - master-related
       - `DESECSTACK_VPN_SERVER`: VPN server hostname

-3. Set up secrets for the VPN: Before setting up a deSEC slave, you will have to deploy the [deSEC main stack](https://github.com/desec-io/desec-stack) so that the slave can connect to it in order to fetch DNS data.
+3. Set up secrets for the VPN: Before setting up a deSEC nameserver, you will have to deploy the [deSEC main stack](https://github.com/desec-io/desec-stack) so that the nameserver can connect to it in order to fetch DNS data.
     In the process of setting up the stack deployment, you will have created a PKI, for example using [easy-rsa](https://github.com/OpenVPN/easy-rsa) and [this tutorial](https://github.com/OpenVPN/easy-rsa/blob/master/README.quickstart.md).
-    Use this PKI now in order to create a new `client.key` and `client.crt` pair, and transfer these file securely to the slave, along with `ca.crt` and `ta.key` from the main stack deployment, and copy them into `openvpn-client/secrets/`.
+    Use this PKI now in order to create a new `client.key` and `client.crt` pair, and transfer these file securely to the nameserver, along with `ca.crt` and `ta.key` from the main stack deployment, and copy them into `openvpn-client/secrets/`.
-    (You can also create `client.key` locally on the slave and transfer a certificate signing request to the host at which your PKI is located.)
+    (You can also create `client.key` locally on the nameserver application and transfer a certificate signing request to the host at which your PKI is located.)

 ## How to Run